cloudfoundry-incubator/bosh-huaweicloud-cpi-release/README.md

 bosh-huaweicloud-cpi-release is a bosh Provider for Huaweicloud.
 It is based on [bosh-openstack-cpi-release](https://github.com/cloudfoundry-incubator/bosh-openstack-cpi-release) which is a standard Bosh OpenStack CPI.
-BOSH-Huaweicloud-CPI has renamed OpenStack with Huaweicloud and added some enhancements to interact with the many resources supported by Huaweicloud.
+BOSH-Huaweicloud-CPI has added some enhancements to interact with the many resources supported by Huaweicloud.

 ## Enhancements